-What then happened was a warm joyous smile appearing on both faces glistening brighter then any of the Christmas lights in the town’s windows that night.
+What then happened was a warm joyous smile appearing on both faces glistening brighter than any of the Christmas lights in the town’s windows that night.

 © 1976 daily newspaper column “Visiting with Barnes”

-Thank you for respecting my copyright; if you copy any portion my name need to be included, Roberta R. Barnes Gendai Reiki Ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist, Author and Speaker.
+Thank you for respecting my copyright; if you copy any portion my name needs to be included, Roberta R. Barnes Gendai Reiki Ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist, Author and Speaker.